abr71310/breeze/README.md

 - GET: /users/:userid/history - fetches the user's transactional history
 - POST: /users/:userid/ - queries look for 'item_type' and 'amount'

+Ensure all POST data is sent through x-www-form-urlencoded, not JSON or form-data (especially when using POSTMAN or something)

 SOONTM
 =======
 front-end account creator?!?!?